More seek gun training in Taiwan as Ukraine war drives home China threat - NewsBreak

 “We are facing enormous risks.
 Risks of losing freedom and democracy, of losing everything in our daily life.”

-(This story corrects typo in Lin Ping-yu's last name in para 21)
+(This story corrects typo in Lin Ping-yu’s last name in paragraph 21)

-Reporting by Ann Wang and Fabian Hamacher; Writing and additional reporting by Yimou Lee; Editing by Clarence Fernandez